TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/43 - John/John 16/John 16.30.md

 ---

-Now know we that thou knowest all things, and needest not that any man should ask thee: by this we believe that thou camest forth from God.
+Now we know that you know all things, and don't need for anyone to question you.
+By this we believe that you came forth from God."